Net Worth

 Music Career

-Despite her classical studies, Nana Mouskouri began exploring jazz music, performing with a jazz group at nightclubs.
-She was initially inspired by singers like Ella Fitzgerald.
-Mouskouri started her professional singing career in 1957 by recording her first song, “Fascination,” in Greek and English for Odeon/EMI Greece.
+Despite her classical studies, Nana Mouskouri began exploring jazz, performing with a jazz group in nightclubs.
+Singers like Ella Fitzgerald initially inspired her.
+Mouskouri started her professional singing career in 1957, recording her first song, “Fascination,” in Greek and English for Odeon/EMI Greece.

 Mouskouri won the Greek Song Festival in 1959 and gained international recognition in 1961 with the German-language hit “Weiße Rosen aus Athen.”